Queen's Radio: Awards

 In November 2005, the station was awarded the Gold Award for Best Technical Achievement for its computer-based Record of Transmission / Archiving system at the Student Radio Awards.
 In 2010 the station had three shows nominated for the Irish Smedia Awards.
 It also won Best Contribution to SU Media and the QUB Union awards, and was nominated for Most Improved Society of the Year.

 In April 2013, Queen's Radio DJ Christopher McBride was long listed for the Sony Golden Headphones Award for the UK's favourite presenter.

 In April 2017, Queen's Radio presenter Matthew Kirk was awarded the National Student Media (Smedia) award for Radio DJ of the Year.

 In March 2019, Queen's Radio's News and Current Affairs outlet, The Scoop, was nominated for the Student Media Outlet of the Year by the Union of Students in Ireland (USI) in their annual Student Achievement Awards Ireland ceremony..
 In March 2019, Queen's Radio won the Queen's University Students' Union 'Society of the Year' award.

 In April 2019, Queen's Radio was nominated for the National Student Media award in the Radio Production of the Year – News & Current Affairs category.
 The nomination was in recognition of their coverage of the 2018 United States Mid-Term Election cycle.
 The team included; Rory Hughes, Michael Jardine, Scott Duffield, Chloe Murray Jessica Lawerence, Jane Corscadden & Robert Murtagh.

 In April 2019, Queen's Radio received the QUBSU Society of the Year award at the Queen's University SU Awards, this was in recognition for the society's involvement with the Students' Union across the year and development of the society for its members.

 In 2021 Queen's Radio news team The Scoop received three 2020/21 SMEDIAs.
 The flagship current affairs show, The Scoop On Sunday, presented by Thomas Copeland and produced by Darragh Tibbs, won News Programme of The Year.
 Olivia Fletcher, The Editor of the Scoop won Journalist of The Year and The Best Radio Journalist of the Year was also won by Thomas Copeland, Head of News.
 Furthermore in 2021, The Scoop Team also received a 2020/21 SRA Amplify Award for best team, with Thomas Copeland also receiving Silver in the Overall Amplify Award category.
 Thomas Copeland was also successful at the Union of Students in Ireland awards, receiving the Individual Contribution to Student Media Award.
 Queen's Radio was also nominated for 2 SU awards, Championing Wellbeing, Celebrating Innovative Online Activities and Adapting to Challenging times.
 Darragh Tibbs, the Head of Tech, received the Adapting to Challenging Times award.

-Throughout 2021–2025, it has continued to receive multiple awards from the SRA.
+Throughout 2021–2025, it has continued to receive multiple awards from the SRA, SPA and SMEDIAS.